Why should I choose BCG?

 Do I need to pay tuition fees?

-Fees will vary depending on your age and course.
+Fees will vary depending on your age, circumstances and chosen course.
 Our full-time programmes for 16-18s are fully funded.
+This typically means no fee is required as long as you are aged under 19 on the 31st August at the start of each year.

 Is there help with tuition fees?